 Testing to Find Your Ideal Blog Post Length

-When it comes to blogging, we’ve seen things all over the board – from 100-word snippets to 10,000-word monster posts.
+When it comes to blogging, we’ve seen things all over the board – from 100-word snippets to 10,000-word posts.

+To be frank, extremely long posts (2,000 words and more) don’t get read as much as shorter ones.
 Try it yourself – write a few long posts and a few short posts, and see which ones get the most engagement.

-The best advice I can give you is this: Cover the topic as fully as possible in as few words as possible.
+The best advice we can give you is this: Cover the topic as fully as possible in as few words as possible.
 Don’t be afraid to cut a sentence, paragraph, or even whole section if it doesn’t add value.